hiteshchoudhary/js-hindi-youtube/README.md

 # js-hindi-youtube
-A code repo for javascript series at Chai aur code youtube channel
+A code repository for javascript series on Chai aur code youtube channel

 ---